theblockchainarborist/Superalgos-Guides/RaspberryPi4_SA_Install_Guide.md

-- [ ] 1.
-Flash the above OS onto your micro SD using Raspberry Pi Imager.
+__1. Flash the above OS onto your micro SD using Raspberry Pi Imager__

         1.1 Select the correct Operating System.
         1.2 Select your micro SD card from the list of Storage devices.